-A graduate student enrolled in a graduate degree program will be placed on academic probation if either the cumulative or the Study Plan grade-point average falls below 3.0.
-A graduate student may also be placed on probation for reasons other than cumulative and/or Study Plan grade-point average.
+A graduate student enrolled in a graduate degree program will be placed on academic probation if either the graduate or the Study Plan grade-point average falls below 3.0.
+A graduate student may also be placed on probation for reasons other than graduate and/or Study Plan grade-point average.
 This is known as administrative-academic probation.
 The reasons for this may include repeated withdrawal, failure to progress toward an educational objective, non-compliance with an academic requirement, failure to demonstrate a level of professional competence or fitness commensurate with the standards of the student's discipline, or inappropriate behavior as defined in the Student Bill of Rights and Responsibilities, and in the Academic Dishonesty sections of this catalog (see "University Regulations").

-Graduate degree students will be allowed two semesters on academic probation before being subject to disqualification.
+Graduate degree students will be allowed two semesters on academic probation, following the semester in which the grade point average fell below the minimum 3.0 standard, before being subject to disqualification.
 Students will remain on administrative-academic probation contingent upon conditions required for their continuing in the program.
 The Graduate Studies Office maintains a list of students on probation and subject to disqualification.